You are here

 For an overview of the survey results see our publication Medical devices manufactured at the POC – Analysis of survey responses by sector.

-National Symposium on POC manufacturing of medical devices
+National symposium on POC manufacturing of medical devices

-On 19 June 2023, we convened a National Symposium to present the results of the four surveys and to discuss issues associated with POC manufacturing as identified by survey respondents and gaps in regulation.
+In June 2023, we convened a National Symposium to present the results of the four surveys and to discuss issues associated with POC manufacturing as identified by survey respondents and gaps in regulation.

 Attendees included nominated representatives and observers from: